An Adaptive Locally Connected Neuron Model: Focusing Neuron: Introduction

 Some studies on local learning or local receptive fields \cite{Serre_2007,Masquelier_2007,olshausen_1996} interpret the locality of a neuron as its selectivity in the input value domain.
-For in an input space formed of two input features ($x$,$y$), such a neuron learns to be active for only a subset of the input values (e.g., $\left[ x_a<x<x_b,\, y_c<y<y_d \right]$).
+For example, in an input space formed by two input features ($x$,$y$), such a neuron learns to be active for only a subset of the input space (e.g., $\left[ x_a<x<x_b,\, y_c<y<y_d \right]$).
 Hence, this localization corresponds to a partitioning (clustering) of the input (value) space but requires the neuron to be globally connected to observe the whole space.
-Instead, the locality of the proposed model is based on the input topology.
+Instead, the locality of the proposed model here is based on the input topology.

-A focusing neuron has a focus attachment to change its local receptive field in the topological domain of inputs.
+A focusing neuron has a focus attachment to change its local receptive field in the topological domain of inputs \citep{cam2017, tek_2019}.
 It can learn and create unique connection maps for inputs and problems presented by data.
 Akin to the synaptic plasticity guided by biochemical cues between axons and dendritic spines \citep{stoeckli2017,tracey2017}, the new model uses error gradients to guide the receptive field.
-To that end, the proposed framework assumes a spatial continuous positional space for the inputs in which the focus function is differentiable.
-Thus, focusing neurons are fully trainable by the gradient descent algorithm with no additional heuristics.
+To that end, the proposed framework assumes a continuous positional (spatial) space for the inputs in which the focus function is differentiable.
+Thus, focusing neurons are made entirely trainable using the gradient descent algorithm with no additional heuristics.

-In this paper, we introduce a topology aware, and locally adaptive -focusing- neuron model.
-We do not claim the state-of-the-art in a particular pattern recognition application, nor do we suggest replacing the fully connected neuron model or convolutional networks.
+To summarize, this paper introduces a topology-aware and locally adaptive neuron model, the focusing neuron.
+It does not claim the state-of-the-art in a particular pattern recognition application, nor does it suggest replacing the fully connected neuron model or convolutional networks.
 However, the new model and its components (positional inputs and the training of the locality) can guide us in reducing structural heuristics and redundancy in neural networks.